crist2201/emailAutomation/README.md

 # emailAutomationProject

-This python project has the goal to send emails to different email addresses.
+This python project can send emails based on any template to different email addresses.

 # Installation